 Many compare the Valle de Guadalupe to California’s Sonoma County as it was decades ago.
 The atmosphere is relaxed and rustic but sophisticated at the same time.
 You’ll drive for miles on a dirt road to get to a gourmet restaurant where you’ll enjoy a six-course meal with a full wine pairing.
-There are now over 120 wineries in the valley with more opening every year.
+There are now almost 200 wineries in the valley with more opening every year.

 The famous Vendimia wine harvest festival takes place in the Guadalupe Valley over the course of a few weeks at the beginning of August every year, which can be a fun, but crowded, time to visit the valley.

 Just two hours south of San Diego and half an hour from Ensenada, the Valle de Guadalupe is a fantastic weekend escape.
-If you’re not sure where to start, try joining us for one of our popular day trips to the valley.
+If you’re not sure where to start, try joining our sister company Baja Test Kitchen for one of their wine & culinary tours of Valle de Guadalupe.
 For more information, see our Trips and Tours page.

--Check out some of the over 120 wineries in the region.
+-Check out some of the many wineries in the region.
 Large, boutique and everything in between.

 -Don’t miss the new museum in the valley – the Museo de la Vid y el Vino.
 For just $4 you can learn all about the winemaking process and the history of the Valle de Guadalupe.
 If you don’t speak Spanish, they’ll give you an English-speaking guide to personally take you through the museum.

--Check out some of the gourmet restaurants in the Valle de Guadalupe such as La Esperanza, Laja, or Corazon de la Tierra where you’ll be treated to seasonal, multi-course meals paired with wine.
+-Check out some of the gourmet restaurants in the Valle de Guadalupe such as Laja, or Corazón de Tierra where you’ll be treated to seasonal, multi-course meals paired with wine.

--Have breakfast at La Cocina de Doña Esthela, a local hole-in-the-wall eatery recently named “Best Breakfast in the World” by FoodieHub.
+-Have a breakfast of machaca con huevo at La Cocina de Doña Esthela, a local hole-in-the-wall eatery recently named “Best Breakfast in the World” by FoodieHub.

--Take a behind-the-scenes wine tour at wineries like Monte Xanic, Las Nubes or L.A.
-Cetto.
+-Take a behind-the-scenes wine tour at wineries like Monte Xanic, Las Nubes or Clos de Tres Cantos.

 -Eat at one of the outdoor seasonal campestre restaurants such as Finca Altozano, or Deckman’s el en Mogor where you’ll enjoy beautiful views of the valley as you eat farm to table meals and sip on wine.

--Stay at one of the valley’s bed and breakfasts or boutique hotels for a full Valle de Guadalupe experience.
+-Stay at one of the valley’s bed and breakfasts or boutique hotels to truly experience the tranquility and peacefulness of the Valle de Guadalupe.